 Bling (noun): rarer modules with improved stats and a price tag to match.
 Submitted by EVEIL

-BLOP (noun): Black Ops battleship.
+BLOP (noun/verb): Black Ops battleship.
 A special type of Tech 2 battleship specialised in covert and smuggling operations.
 It can open covert ops portal generators for any ship capable of fitting a Covert Ops Cloaking device thanks to its integrated jump drive.
-Submitted by @swagger0lacar
+Also used as a verb, e.g., "Let's blops that miner" — meaning to use Black Ops ships to engage a target covertly.
+Submitted by Kaiser Friedlich and Swagger Olacar

 Bob (proper noun): Bob presides over the game’s wormholes - unstable space anomalies connecting two disparate star systems.
 A fickle god, he yeet with one hand and yoink with the other.
 Appease him with gifts and good fights, and may the static ever roll in your favour.
 Submitted by Melicien Tetro

-Boosh (noun, slang): micro jump field generator, a module unique to command destroyers.
+Boosh (noun/verb, slang): a micro jump field generator or the use of one, a module unique to command destroyers.
 It can jump up to 25 players’ subcapital ships 100km in the direction the ship is facing.
-Submitted by EVEIL
+Often used for repositioning fleets or scattering enemies.
+Derived from the sound the micro jump field generator makes.
+Submitted by EVEIL and Kaiser Friedlich

 Bot (noun): the term used to describe players - not NPCs - whose gameplay is automated in whole or in part.
 Against the EULA.
 Submitted by MacGybo

 Brawler (noun): a player or ship specialised in dealing damage and holding targets at short ranges.
 Brawler ships tend to have a lot of tank in order to resist equal or superior damage dealing.
 See brawler fits guide for more detail.
-Submitted by @swagger0lacar
+Submitted by Swagger Olacar

 Calm down, miner (phrase): a phrase used in response to any angry, recently ganked pilot regardless of whether or not they were mining.
 Submitted by MacGybo